-Oral health care professionals play an important role in society by providing services that contribute to the health and well-being of individuals and their communities.
-In light of this responsibility, oral health care professionals must behave ethically at all times.
+Health care professionals play an important role in society by providing services that contribute to the overall health and well-being of individuals and their communities.
+In light of this responsibility, such professionals must behave ethically at all times.
 This obligation begins at the time of application to school and continues through the educational process, the licensure process, and the entirety of professional practice.
 Members of the dental profession voluntarily abide by the ADA Principles of Ethics and Code of Professional Conduct in the interest of protecting patients and maintaining the trust of society.
-The ADA Principles of Ethics and Code of Professional Conduct is found at this link: https://www.ada.org/en/about-the-ada/principles-of-ethics-code-of-professional-conduct.
+The ADA Principles of Ethics and Code of Professional Conduct is found at ADA.org/ethics.